x2lev/ModernPhysicsProject/README.md

 - commentjson
 - questionary

 *requires CUDA- or ROCm-capable GPU.
-If you wish to get this code up and running without such a GPU, please reach out to me at lev.kryvenko@proton.me!
+If not available, code can be refactored to use NumPy instead of CuPy.

 ## Configuration